billyfish/eirods-dav/README.md

  For example to get the metadata for a data object with the id of 1.10021 in a JSON output format, the URL to call would be

- `/davrods/api/metadata/get?id=1.10021&output_format=json`
+ `/eirods-dav/api/metadata/get?id=1.10021&output_format=json`

  * **metadata/search**:  This API call is for getting a list of all data objects and collections that have a given metadata attribute-value pair.
 It takes two parameters: *key*, which is the attribute to search for and, *value*, which specifies the metadata value.
 There is a third optional parameter, *units* for specifying the units that the metadata attribute-value pair must also have.
 So to search for all of the data objects and collections that have an attribute called *volume* with a value of *11*,  the URL to call would be

- `/davrods/api/metadata/search?key=volume&value=11`
+ `/eirods-dav/api/metadata/search?key=volume&value=11`

  * **metadata/edit**: This API call is for editing a metadata attribute-value pair for a data object of collection and replacing one or more of its attribute, value or units.
 It takes the following required parameters: *id*, which is the iRODS id of the data object or collection to delete the metadata from, *key*, which is the attribute to edit, *value*, which specifies the metadata value to edit.
 Again, there is an optional parameter, *units* for specifying the units that the metadata attribute-value pair must also have to match.
 There must also be one or more of the following parameters to specify how the metadata will be altered: *new_key*, which is for specifying the new name for the attribute, *new_value*, for specifying the new metadata value and *new_units* for specifying the units that the metadata attribute-value pair will now have.
 So to edit an attribute called *volume* with a value of *11* and units of *decibels* for a data object with the id of 1.10021 and give it a new value of 8 and units of litres, the URL to call would be

- `/davrods/api/metadata/edit?id=1.10021&key=volume&value=11&units=decibels&new_value=8&new_units=litres`
+ `/eirods-dav/api/metadata/edit?id=1.10021&key=volume&value=11&units=decibels&new_value=8&new_units=litres`

  * **metadata/add**: This API call is for adding a metadata attribute-value pair to a data object of collection.
 It takes three parameters: *id*, which is the iRODS id of the data object or collection to add the metadata to, *key*, which is the attribute to add  and, *value*, which specifies the metadata value to be added.
 As with the *search* call listed above, there is a fourth optional parameter, *units* for specifying the units that the metadata attribute-value pair will have.
 So to add an attribute called *volume* with a value of *11* to a data object with the id of 1.10021, the URL to call would be

- `/davrods/api/metadata/add?id=1.10021&key=volume&value=11`
+ `/eirods-dav/api/metadata/add?id=1.10021&key=volume&value=11`

  * **metadata/delete**: This API call is for deleting a metadata attribute-value pair from a data object of collection.
 It takes three parameters: *id*, which is the iRODS id of the data object or collection to delete the metadata from, *key*, which is the attribute to delete for and, *value*, which specifies the metadata value to delete.
 As before, there is a third optional parameter, *units* for specifying the units that the metadata attribute-value pair must also have to match.
 So to delete an attribute called *volume* with a value of *11* and units of *decibels* from a data object with the id of 1.10021, the URL to call would be

-  `/davrods/api/metadata/delete?id=1.10021&key=volume&value=11&units=decibels`
+  `/eirods-dav/api/metadata/delete?id=1.10021&key=volume&value=11&units=decibels`

+ * **metadata/keys**: This API call is for getting a list of the metadata keys that have a partial match with a given key parameter denoted by *key*.
+For example, to get a list of all keys containing the phrase *proj*, the URL to call would be

+  `/eirods-dav/api/metadata/keys?key=proj`

+ * **metadata/values**: This API call is for getting a list of the metadata key-value pairs that have a partial match for the value given by the parameter *value* for a given key parameter denoted by *key*.
+For example, to get a list of all key-value pairs for a key called *name* and a value containing the phrase *ob* so that it would match *R****ob****ert*, *B****ob***, *etc.*, the URL to call would be

+  `/eirods-dav/api/metadata/values?key=name&value=ob`

+##### General

+ * **general/info**: This API call is for getting information such as id, path, file size, *etc.* on a given iRODS data object or collection.
+The parameter, *path*, specifies the object or collection to get the details for.
+For example, to get the information for the item at */test/test.txt*, the URL to call would be

+  `/eirods-dav/api/general/info?path=/test/test.txt`

+ * **general/list**: This API call is for getting information such as id, path, file size, *etc.* for a list of given iRODS data object or collection ids.
+The parameter, *ids*, specifies a space- or comma-separated list of ids.
+For example to get the information for the ids 1.123 and 2.234, the URL to call would be

+  `/eirods-dav/api/general/list?ids=1.123%202.234`

+### Views

+ * **search**:

+ * **list**:

 ### The iRODS environment file ###